vfernandez24/vfernandez24/README.md

 ## Other Common Github Profile Sections
-👩‍💻 I'm currently working on...
+👩‍💻 I'm currently working on **byteZone**

-🧠 I'm currently learning SQL, Python and other languages
+🧠 I'm currently learning TypeScript, SQL, python and other languages

 💬 Ask me about future projects that we can made together